 Before we get into our list, let’s start by clearly understanding what qualifies as a tech business idea.
 Tech businesses provide products and services that have applications across multiple industries—but at their core, they pertain to the research, development, and distribution of technology-based goods.
 This includes businesses that manufacture electronics (like Apple), create software (like Salesforce), provide services relating to information technology (like Google), and more.

 The best part about our technology business ideas is that they don’t require a lot of overhead—you can start small and grow over time.
 However, you will need some level of technical knowledge to be able to successfully start a business in the industry.
 If you don’t have any, we’d recommend enrolling in a coding bootcamp before you get started.

-Here are some of the top tech business ideas for 2020 and beyond, including some recommendations from tech entrepreneurs themselves.
+Here are some of the top tech business ideas, including some recommendations from tech entrepreneurs themselves.